hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 more likely to repeatedly be victimized by the same type of crime.
 The correlation between number of victims of a violent crime and number of victimizations of a violent crime is quite linear, though.

+From "Rape Culture is Real" article:

+>“If so many millions of women were getting carjacked or kidnapped, we’d call
+>it a public crisis.
+That we accept it as normal, even inevitable, is all the
+>evidence I need,” Jaclyn Friedman, author Yes Means Yes: Visions of Female
+>Sexual Power and A World Without Rape

+.

+.

+.

+[Page 5, table 4][ncvs5] shows that the estimated number of victims, for 2014, of motor vehicle theft was 429,840.
+Rape and sexual assault had 150,420 estimated victims.

+Let the public crises commence.

 ##The RAINN "Report Rates" page is shocking in how much misinformation it presents.